SimonPiCarter/conveyors_2d/README.md

 ### Uncommon bonuses
 - New Recipe
-- Bonus Recipe + value : An out of recipe ingredient can be added for an additive bonus
 - Bonus Recipe x value : An out of recipe ingredient can be added for a multiplication bonus
 - Grant money for every N type consumed